davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 Here, we're setting the attribute `environment.systemPackages` to a [list](https://nixos.org/manual/nix/stable/language/values#list).
-It's important to point out that lists in Nix are space-separated, rather than comma-separated like most other languages. `pkgs` refers to `nixpkgs`, the standard repository for finding packages to be installed with Nix.
+It's important to point out that **lists in Nix are space-separated** rather than comma-separated like most other languages. `pkgs` refers to `nixpkgs`, the standard repository for finding packages to be installed with Nix[^4].

+[^4]: While it's not necessary to fully understand this right now, the `configuration` value that
+    we're defining is a [Nix module](https://nixos.wiki/wiki/NixOS_modules).
+The `nix-darwin.lib.darwinSystem` function that we call at the bottom of the file is responsible for passing `nixpkgs` through to `configuration` with the name `pkgs`.
+We'll dive deeper into Nix modules in a later post.

 To rebuild our Nix config, we don't have to use the super long `nix run` command from above anymore since `nix-darwin` added the `darwin-rebuild` command to our `PATH`.
 From now on, we just need